danielrosen29/PoliticalYouTube_LLM/README.md

 **Impact of Training Data Size and Political Bias:**

 The study reveals that the size of the training set and its political leanings significantly influence the model's output.
-Larger datasets and specific political biases lead to more pronounced negative characteristics, such as increased toxicity.
+Larger datasets and specific political biases lead to more pronounced negative characteristics, such as increased toxicity and have shown to affect the opinions biases introduced to the models.

 **Challenges with Black-Box Models and API Limitations:**